rvedotrc/HYF-CPH-Git/homework-submission.md

 ## After submitting your homework

-1. Follow the PR to see the review (if you submitted on time) and interact with the reviewer as well as make the suggested changes.
+1. Follow the PR to see the review (if you submitted it on time) and interact with the reviewer as well as make the suggested changes.

 <br/>